chromaui/chromatic-docs/src/content/account/faq.md

 ## Comparison with other tools

 <details>
-<summary>How is this compared to End-to-End testing tools like Selenium and Cypress?</summary>
+<summary>How is this compared to end-to-end testing tools like Playwright and Cypress?</summary>

-Chromatic complements your existing End-to-End tests (Selenium or Cypress).
+Chromatic complements your existing end-to-end tests in Playwright, Cypress, or Selenium.

-#### Get tests for free
+End-to-end tests verify user flows like “buy now” or “sign up”.
+They drive the browser to different pages of a running app and assert functionality.
+Teams use them in moderation to test the most critical user flows because they can be time-consuming to run.

+Visual tests with Chromatic run alongside E2E tests to ensure flows look correct.
+Chromatic offers time-saving integrations for [Playwright](https://www.chromatic.com/playwright) and [Cypress](https://www.chromatic.com/cypress).

+#### Using Storybook?

-You already write stories as a natural part of building UIs.
-Chromatic transforms those stories into tests.
-That gives you expansive yet accurate UI coverage without having to write new tests.
+With Storybook, you already write stories as a natural part of UI development.
+Chromatic transforms these stories into visual tests.
+That gives you expansive UI coverage without having to write tests.

-#### No test flake

-E2E tests are intended to QA the “happy path”, but are time-consuming to create and brittle to maintain.
-They tend to be flaky because they rely on the application being in a certain state before running the tests.
-The tests also have to run in a specific order.
-Chromatic tests against the static Storybook build.
-That prevents false positives and negatives.

-#### Much faster

-Chromatic runs all tests in parallel at no extra cost or configuration.
-We optimize for the fastest test time by evaluating only the rendered UI.
-This focus allows Chromatic to run thousands of UI tests in less than a minute.
-Selenium/Cypress tests can take half an hour or more for an app of meaningful complexity.
-That said, we recommend you use various testing strategies (visual, unit, E2E) for comprehensive app coverage.

 </details>

 <details>
 <summary>Can I get rid of my BrowserStack or Sauce subscription?</summary>

 Our aim isn’t to replace services like Browserstack or Sauce.
-Cloud browser services are invaluable for verifying interactive behavior (e.g., clicking around the UI) and End-to-End testing but aren’t built or priced for visual testing.
+Cloud browser services are invaluable for verifying interactive behavior (e.g., clicking around the UI) and end-to-end testing but aren’t built or priced for visual testing.

 Chromatic gives professional UI engineers a purpose-built service for visual testing which helps you reduce your reliance on cloud browser services.
 In practice, our customers typically scale back their usage and save a boatload of money while increasing their testing productivity.